Agile Scrum – Foundation Certificate Program

 Familiarity with IT and IT service management is recommended

 - Includes a 60 minutes’ exam, consisting of 40 multiple-choice questions, successfully passing (65%) the exam leads to the Agile Scrum Foundation Certificate.
 This certification is governed, administered and maintained by the EXIN Institute.
-Exam could be written at the end of the second training day, or the morning of the third day.
-There is no class or instruction on the third day.

 The Agile way of thinking is best known in the field of software development, but the principles are increasingly being applied in other types of projects.
 Scrum is a highly used Agile methodology and is suitable for all professionals looking to keep their knowledge up to date with the latest developments in the fields of IT and Project Management, particularly those leading or participating in projects.
 In particular, the certification is suitable for professionals working in the areas of: Project Management; Software development; IT Service Management; and Business Management.
 This certification is highly recommended before starting a Scrum project.